Mr. Niebla: Return to CMLL (2008–2019)

-After making only a few in-ring appearances, Mr. Niebla disappeared from the CMLL booking sheets once again, replaced with Rey Bucanero.
-It was later revealed that his body had rejected the implant he had been given during his previous time away from the ring and it had to be replaced, putting him out of action for approximately a month before he was able to wrestle again.
-On August 16, 2010, it was announced that the recently returned Mr. Niebla would be one of 14 men putting their mask on the line in a Luchas de Apuestas steel cage match, the main event of the CMLL 77th Anniversary Show.
-Mr. Niebla was the sixth man to leave the steel cage, keeping his mask safe.
-The match came down to La Sombra pinning Olímpico to unmask him.
-On July 29, 2011, Mr. Niebla defeated 15 other men to win the 2011 Leyenda de Azul.
+Upon his CMLL return in July 2008, Mr. Niebla formed a rudo group with a less serious and more comical approach to wrestling, La Peste Negra ("The Black Plague"), with Negro Casas and Heavy Metal.
+They wore large afro wigs, painted their faces black and danced during their entrances.
+The following year, now-rudo El Felino and his wife Princesa Blanca joined La Peste Negra, while Heavy Metal, not comfortable with working the comedic style, was quietly phased out.
+Starting in March 2010, Mr. Niebla did not work any matches for three months; by early June, it was announced that he was ready to return to the ring.
+After making only a few in-ring appearances, Mr. Niebla disappeared from the CMLL booking sheets once again, being replaced by Bucanero.
+It was later revealed that his body had rejected the implant he had been given during his previous time off, and it had to be replaced, putting him out of action for approximately a month.

-At the 2012 Homenaje a Dos Leyendas, Mr. Niebla and Atlantis defeated Rush and El Terrible to win the Torneo Nacional de Parejas Increíbles tournament, where rivals teamed together.
-In late 2012 the long-dormant rivalry between Mr. Niebla and his former tag team partner Shocker was resumed as the two began to work on opposite sides of a number of matches, with increasing intensity and animosity from both wrestlers.
-The two were paired up for the 2013 Torneo Nacional de Parejas Increíbles as a way to continue the storyline between the two.
-The team worked together without too many problems in the initial rounds as they defeated the team of Marco Corleone and Kraneo and then Máscara Dorada and Mephisto to qualify for the semi-finals.
-In the semi-finals they lost to eventual tournament winners La Sombra and Volador Jr. Following the loss Mr. Niebla and Shocker argued and almost came to blows over who was responsible for losing the match.
+On August 16, it was announced that Mr. Niebla would be one of fourteen men putting their mask on the line in a steel cage Lucha de Apuestas in the main event of the CMLL 77th Anniversary Show on September 3.
+He was the sixth man to leave the cage, keeping his mask safe.
+On July 29, 2011, Mr. Niebla defeated fifteen other men to win the Leyenda de Azul ("The Blue Legend") tournament.
+At Homenaje a Dos Leyendas ("Homage to Two Legends") on March 2, 2012, Mr. Niebla and Atlantis defeated Rush and El Terrible to win the Torneo Nacional de Parejas Increíbles ("National Incredible Pairs Tournament"), where rivals teamed together.
+In late 2012, the long-dormant rivalry between Mr. Niebla and former tag team partner Shocker was resumed as the two began working on opposite sides, leading to their participation in the Torneo Nacional de Parejas Increíbles on March 1, 2013.
+They defeated Kraneo and Marco Corleone and Máscara Dorada and Mephisto to qualify for the semi-finals, where they lost to La Sombra and Volador Jr.; both men then argued and almost came to blows over who was responsible for the loss.